KlausC/CommutativeRings.jl/README.md

 ## Galois Fields

 All finite fields have order `p^r` where `p` is a prime number and `r >= 1` an integer.
-It can be represented as a quotient ring of univariate polynomials over `ZZ/p` by an irreducible monic polynomial `g` of degree `r`.
+It can be represented as a factor ring of univariate polynomials over `ZZ/p` by an irreducible monic polynomial `g` of degree `r`.
 In short, if `g` is known, we have `(ZZ/p)[:x] / g` as a working implementation of a Galois field.
 For `r == 1` this can be identified with `ZZ/p` (using `g(x) = x`).
 The `modulus` method return the polynomial which is actually used by the implementation.